 Other Top Tips:

-- Standing in between the seats, rather than in the large clear bits means you’re closer when a seat vacates and you stand a better chance of snapping it up.
+- Standing in between the seats, rather than near the doors means you’re closer when a seat vacates and you stand a better chance of snapping it up.

 - Pick up a small tube map at every station on the network or there’s plenty of apps.